YStrauch/swagger-object-validator/README.md

 });
 ```

-Both will print out "Valid", since they comply to the swagger specification
+Both will print out "Valid", since they comply to the swagger specification.

 ## Error Trace
-So lets change our model to an invalid pet (the rest of the code remains the same):
+So lets change our pet model to be invalid (the rest of the code remains the same):
 ```js
 var pet = {
     id: 'This is not a number',